- 07 Dec 2021

-If a partial payment that is below the With a floor (minimum) amount is made, the status of the installment changes to Partially Paid on the due date, not Late.
+If a partial payment that is above the With a floor (minimum) amount is made, the status of the installment changes to "Partially Paid" on the due date, not "Late".

 As an example, please consider the following loan:

-- a total of $1,000 dynamic loan
+- A total of USD1,000 dynamic loan

-- disbursement date: 1st Jan 2020
+- Disbursement date: January 1, 2020

-- schedule: 5 monthly instalments
+- Schedule: 5 monthly installments

-- monthly repayments due on the 1st of each month
+- Monthly repayments due on the 1st of each month

-- days of arrears tolerance period: 2 days
+- Days of arrears tolerance period: 2 days

-- the arrears days calculation excludes non-working days
+- The arrears days calculation excludes non working days